 You should buy a rental property if you want to diversify your holdings beyond stocks and bonds.
 The biggest advantage of buying a rental property is that it's a passive investment that required very little day-to-day management from owners or landlords.
 The other advantage is that you start earning a return on your capital investment immediately in the form of rent.
 Imagine this – After you make the down payment and pay all closing costs, the renter pays off your mortgage.
 How good is that?

 However, it requires due diligence, on your part, to ensure you get the best return on your investment.
 Just like any business, purchasing a rental property to earn monthly income can be a bit risky too.
 Remember, choosing the right property, maintaining it, dealing with tenants—all that takes work.
 Investing in a rental property is not as easy as investing in stocks.
-From the first decision to get into the landlord biz to buying a building, the idea may be daunting for the first-time investor.
+From the first decision to get into the landlord's biz to buying a building, the idea may be daunting for the first-time investor.
 Real estate is a tough business so you need careful planning before putting down your money in rental properties.

 Norada Real Estate Investments helps take the guesswork out of real estate investing.
 By researching top real estate growth markets and structuring complete turnkey real estate investments, they help you succeed by minimizing risk and maximizing profitability.
-Our investment properties for sale are at or below fair market value – which means there is a potential of more returns on your investment.
+Our investment properties for sale are at or below fair market value – which means there is a potential for more returns on your investment.

 For beginners looking to invest in a rental property, it is frequently placed in the category of income sans work.
 However, it’s not like that at all.
 Although it qualifies as passive income, that doesn’t mean you’re not going to buckle down.
 If you choose to manage the property yourself, you must know that unlike stocks it is not hands-off management.
-You will be required to do a lot of work for managing the rental property as wells as your tenants.
+You will be required to do a lot of work for managing the rental property as well as your tenants.

 Making money in real estate is not necessarily as easy or as simple as you’ve been told.
 Even if you hire property managers to help you manage your rental properties, you still have to manage them.
 Buying rental property is not for everyone.
 It should be an investment option you consider only once you’ve achieved a certain level of financial independence.
 If you do it right, you can put yourself on the road to success with cash regularly flowing into your bank account.